DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-use-structured-talk-to-develop-pupils-literacy/summer-week-2-induction-tutor-materials.md

 Settling task: As ECTs arrived have the settling task presented.
 Ask ECTs to reflect on:

-- what does ‘talk’ currently look like in your classroom?
+- what does 'talk' currently look like in your classroom?
 - how do you currently support pupils to engage in purposeful talk?

 Facilitator to explain the purpose of the training session, session outcomes and the related ECF statements.